C/o Kancharapalem

-C/o Kancharapalem (spelt as Care of Kancharapalem) is a 2018 Telugu-language slice of life anthology film written and directed by debutant Venkatesh Maha.
-It is produced by American filmmaker Praveena Paruchuri and distributed by Rana Daggubati under the banner of Suresh Productions.
+C/o Kancharapalem (pronounced as Care of Kancharapalem) is a 2018 Telugu-language slice of life anthology film written and directed by debutant Venkatesh Maha.
+It was produced by American filmmaker Praveena Paruchuri and distributed by Rana Daggubati under the banner of Suresh Productions.
 The film features a cast of over 80 non-actors, most of them native to Kancharapalem, a neighbourhood of Visakhapatnam where the film is set.
-The plot follows four uncoventional love stories parallelly, all set in the neighbourhood of Kancharapalem.
+The plot follows four unconventional love stories in parallel, all set in the neighbourhood of Kancharapalem.

-C/o Kancharapalem premiered in May 2018 at the New York Indian Film Festival, The film was released theatrically in India on 7 September 2018.
+C/o Kancharapalem premiered in May 2018 at the New York Indian Film Festival.
+The film was released theatrically in India on 7 September 2018.
 The film received positive reviews from the audience and a majority of the film critics.
-The film received the Best Critic Movie award at 2019 Zee Cine Awards Telugu.
+The film won Best Critics Movie award at 2019 Zee Cine Awards Telugu.
 It was also screened at the Indian Film Festival of Melbourne.
-It was honored with "Best Film Award" at the "Critics' Choice Festival of Indian films" in Mumbai, the "Caleidoscope Indian Film Festival" in Boston, where in the lead actor Subba Rao received the "Best Actor" honor, and Film Companion's "25 Best Telugu Films of the Decade".
-The film was remade in Tamil as C/o Kaadhal (2021) and in Kannada as Monsoon Raga (2022).
+It was honoured with "Best Film Award" at the "Critics' Choice Festival of Indian films" in Mumbai, the "Caleidoscope Indian Film Festival" in Boston, where the lead actor Subba Rao received the "Best Actor" honour, and Film Companion's "25 Best Telugu Films of the Decade".
+The film was remade in Tamil as C/o Kaadhal (2021), in Kannada as Monsoon Raaga (2022) and in Malayalam as Kadha Innuvare (2024).
+It also won the state Gaddar Award for Third Best Feature Film.

 Plot

-The story focuses on four couples cutting across age, religion, caste and class barrier in the small town of Kancharapalem near Visakhapatnam.
+The story focuses on four couples cutting across age, religion, caste and class barrier in the small area of Kancharapalem in Visakhapatnam city.
 It also shows how life and time plays a significant role in the fate of the four couples who break social norms for the sake of love.